 Shelter and Substrate

-Crabs are creatures that like to hide, climb, and burrow; therefore, the amount of shelter within the habitat should be plentiful.
+Some facts are that crabs are animals that like to hide, climb, and burrow; therefore, the amount of shelter within the habitat should be plentiful.
 The animals may rest or hide in natural objects such as shells, rocks, or driftwood.
 The hermit crab provides a variety of shell sizes for growing.
 In addition to plants and moss, you could use bark, since it has texture and hiding places.

 Diet